 The Equality Act 2010 brings together nine separate pieces of legislation into one single Act, simplifying the law and strengthening it to help tackle discrimination and inequality.
 Most of the provisions of the Equality Act 2010 came into effect on 1 October 2010, and the Public Sector Equality Duty has been in force since 5 April 2011.

-The Public Sector Equality Duty replaced previous equality duties for race, disability and gender, and covers the following protected characteristics:
+The Public Sector Equality Duty replaced previous equality duties for race, disability and sex, and covers the following protected characteristics:

 - Race (including ethnic or national origins, colour or nationality)